SleepImage Ring Review

 - Rechargeable: If you have to repeat your test, you can recharge the device using the USB port.
 Other tests require you to send the device back to your doctor before performing the study a second time.

-- Great initial intervention: If you want sleep data but aren’t sure if you need to schedule an in-person sleep study or comprehensive screening, this is an excellent first step that will give you better insight to your sleep health.
+- Comprehensive: If you want sleep data in addition to sleep apnea data without having to go to a sleep center for an overnight test, this is an excellent test that will give you better insight to your sleep health.

-Though this device is extremely convenient, it does have a few significant limitations.
+Though this device is extremely convenient, you should consider the following:

-- Similar to other devices: If you’re only looking for blood oxygen level and pulse data, there are a range of other devices that may be more affordable and easier to access.
+- Price and accessibility: If you’re only looking for blood oxygen level and pulse data, there are a range of other devices that can collect this data that are typically consumer devices and thus may be more affordable and easier to access.
 These include sleep trackers, smart watches, and fitness trackers.

 Cost, Shipping, and Returns

-Since the SleepImage Ring can only be purchased by health care providers, users are only responsible for the cost of renting the device along with any other features that your health care team might include.
-The exact cost will vary depending on your physician and insurance provider, but it’s likely to be less expensive than an in-person sleep study.
+Since access to the SleepImage System, including the SleepImage Ring, can only be purchased by health care providers, users are only responsible for the cost of renting the device along with any other features that your health care team might include.
+The exact cost will vary depending on your physician and insurance provider, but it’s likely to be less expensive than an in-person sleep study in a sleep center.
 Those diagnosed with OSA will also need to schedule follow-up appointments that may add to the overall cost.

 The Bottom Line